Table of Contents

 2. Email: Send calendar invite + role details once a slot is picked.

-3. Wait 24h → If no slot selected: WhatsApp reminder with the same link.
+3. Wait 24h → If no slot selected: Automated reminder via the next preferred channel.

 4. Day-before: Voice AI confirmation call with reschedule option; follow with SMS summary.